-A ‘1099 contractor’, also referred to as ‘self-employer’ or an ‘independent contractor’, is a person who works independently.
+A ‘1099 contractor’, also referred to as ‘self-employed’ or an ‘independent contractor’, is a person who works independently.
 This means that they they work for themselves, and not for an employer.

 Usually, 1099 contractors are paid on a freelance basis.
 They often work through a limited company or franchise, which they own themselves.
 However, some 1099 contractors may work through an umbrella company.